concur/developer.concur.com/concepts/oauth2/access-token-resource.markdown

 ---
 title: Access Token Resource
+description: An access token is a long-lived token used to make authorized API calls.
 layout: page
 ---

-# Access Token Resource

-## Description

-An access token is a long-lived token used to make authorized API calls.

 ## URIs